unbit/uwsgi-docs/SubscriptionServer.rst

 The first and the third instance will answer to all of the requests for /foo, the second will answer for /bar and the last one will manage all of the others.

 For the secured subscription system, you only need to use the domain key (you do not need to generate a certificate for each mountpoint).

+If you want to support mountpoints in the form /one/two instead of /one, just pass '2' to --subscription-mountpoints and so on.
+For performance reason you need to choose how much elements your path can support, and you cannot mix them (read: if --subscription-mountpoints is 2 you can support /one/two or /foo/bar but not /foobar)